About Danny

 About Danny’s Work:

 As a director, I believe that the best theater is one where collaboration and storytelling are central to the work and that a positive and uplifting rehearsal room is much more conducive to that work than one of hostility and uneasiness.
-I seek to craft productions that are ensemble-based and visually dynamic, with the humanity of each character, as set out in the text, at the forefront of my work.
 I am a proud associate member of the Stage Directors and Choreographers Society, a national labor union representing stage directors and choreographers.

 As a leader, I bring a unique skill set to the table: over a decade of experience in leading arts organizations, deep knowledge of the needs of higher education arts programs, and a legal degree with a focus on entertainment law.
 I harmonize these skills to provide cutting-edge leadership that centers the arts to advance strategic and growth goals, while also recognizing the deep transferable skills and experiences that exposure to the arts provides.